Palpatine0/DistBench/load-balancing/README.md

 GET /api/consistent-hash/partial-failure
 ```

-Note: until `LeastRequestStrategy` and `ConsistentHashStrategy` are implemented, their endpoints return HTTP 501.
+Note: `LeastRequestStrategy` and `ConsistentHashStrategy` are not implemented yet; their controllers currently throw `UnsupportedOperationException` (HTTP 500).

 ## Example Usage